datalad-handbook/book/docs/basics/101-140-filesystem.rst

 Summary
 ^^^^^^^

-To sum up, the most filesystem management operations are safe, and easy.
+To sum up, filesystem management operations are safe and easy.
-Even if you are currently confused about one or two operations, worry not: The take-home-message is simple: Use ``datalad save`` whenever you move or rename files.
+Even if you are currently confused about one or two operations, worry not -- the take-home-message is simple: Use ``datalad save`` whenever you move or rename files.
 Be mindful that a ``datalad status`` can appear unintuitive or that symlinks can break if annexed files are moved, but all of these problems are solved after a :command:`datalad save` command.